 Frequently Asked Questions

 Having been in the industry for over a decade now you can imagine we’ve been asked every question possible that even remotely relates to property investment.
 We have collected the most common of these questions along with quick answers for your convenience.
-If you can’t find an answer to your question, or simply want more information then please don’t hesitate to contact one of our Senior Property Consultants by calling us on +44 (0)203 176 0060 or emailing us directly at firstname.lastname@example.org.
+If you can’t find an answer to your question, or simply want more information than please don’t hesitate to contact one of our Senior Property Consultants by calling us on +44 (0)203 176 0060 or emailing us directly at info[at]aspenwoolf.co.uk.

 1. How often are the tenants and the building checked?